ats/usesthis-data/readme.markdown

 * Nobody yet interviewed has a Xoom or Galaxy tablet
 * Very few iOS apps are named more than once (not even Angry Birds)

-I've used R to put together an easy-to-update, full rundown of the numbers (see usesthis-summary.txt) that I thought were interesting and/or fun, but you can easily explore via awk, too.
+I've used R to put together an easy-to-update, full rundown of the numbers (see [usesthis-summary.txt](https://github.com/ats/usesthis-data/blob/master/usesthis-summary.txt)) that I thought were interesting and/or fun, but you can easily explore via awk, too.
 For example, the following finds and counts all unique iOS applications:

     awk ' {FS = "\t"} { if ($4 ~ /\-ios$/) print $4 }' thesetup-data.txt | sort | uniq | wc -l

 There are a few limitations to the making of grand statements about this data: Of course each interview is a static snapshot, and we have no idea (without asking) if, say, [Marco Arment](http://marco.arment.usesthis.com/) has moved his work to a HP touchsmart, or [Kieran Healy](http://kieran.healy.usesthis.com/) has switched to SPSS and MS Word, or if all the reported 3G users are still using that model of the iPhone.
 [Idea: break down some of the numbers by year.]
 There are also the occasional instances in the interviews where someone says something like, "I can't imagine using _something_," and due to the context-dumb nature of this data, that becomes a count of that something in the index.
 The counts rely on some  skimming of the hardware/software catalogs and subsequent manual coding to identify models of gear that fit into various categories (Windows PCs and Android devices that come in all makes and models, for example).
 These will probably need periodic updating.

-The data, the code to build the dataset, and the R code to run some numbers are all available.
+The data, the code to build the dataset, the R code to run some numbers and the resulting summary text file are all available in the repository.

 All of this is possible thanks to the cool coding behind The Setup (imagine the work required to build a catalog if the interviews were simply static, hand-built html), the careful curation of interviews to make use of the hardware and software catalog, and the [Attribution-ShareAlike](http://creativecommons.org/licenses/by-sa/2.5/au/deed.en) licensing of the original -- which licensing applies to this effort, as well.
 Thanks to Daniel Bogan and contributors to The Setup!